City of North St. Paul 2022 Adopted Budget

 - Ramsey County sends proposed property taxes and meeting dates to discuss (formerly truth & taxation hearing) between November 11 and November 25

 - City Council adopts final levy and budget in December

-- Final tax levy is certified to county by December 30
+- A final tax levy is certified to the county by December 30